GauranshPawar7/Heart-Disease-Prediction-App/README.md

 🧠 Model Files (PKL)

-The app uses:
+This project uses the following saved models:

-LR_heart.pkl → Logistic Regression Model
+LR_heart.pkl → Trained Logistic Regression model

-scaler.pkl → StandardScaler
+scaler.pkl → StandardScaler used during training

-columns.pkl → List of expected one-hot encoded columns
+columns.pkl → Expected input feature column list

-Make sure they are placed inside the same folder as app.py.
+➡️ Important: These files must be in the same folder as app.py.

-🌐 Deployment (Optional)
+🌐 Deployment

-You can deploy on:
+You can deploy this application easily on:

 Streamlit Cloud

 HuggingFace Spaces

+Render

 GitHub Codespaces

-Render

-I can help you deploy if you want — just ask!
+(If you want deployment help, just ask!)

 👨‍💻 Author

 Gauransh Pawar (Akarsh)
-Made with ❤️ using Python & Streamlit
+Made with ❤️ using Python, Machine Learning, and Streamlit

-⚠️ Disclaimer

-This app is for educational and awareness purposes only.
-It does not replace professional medical advice.